Indiana

 Indiana’s Story:

 Indiana was found by a good samaritan in 2007, who quickly realized that something was not right.
 She appeared to be in poor health and did not fly away when approached, and on closer inspection she had wire wrapped around her legs.
-She was delivered to the Toronto Wildlife Centre for rehabilitation, but the wire restraints she was wearing left little mystery about her early life.
+She was delivered to Open Sky Raptor Foundation for rehabilitation, but the wire restraints she was wearing left little mystery about her early life.

 It seems clear that Indiana was illegally captured from the wild by someone who wanted to keep him as a pet or use him for falconry (hunting).
 The wire tells us that this individual was not familiar with proper falconry techniques, and most likely was unlicensed and acting illegally.
 Indy may have escaped or been set free, but because of her time spent in captivity, she was habituated to humans and was not able to hunt for herself.